amolabs/ecosim/README.md

 ### Fixed domain parameters
 The domain parameters are static and read-only.
 They are fixed unless there is a fork of the chain.
 They affect behavior of both players and non-players.

+chain parameters:
+- initial amount of active coins
 - block and tx reward
 - max number of txs in a block

-- initial amount of active coins
+market parameters:
 - initial market liveness
+- initial market value
+- initial coin exchange rate
 - tx generate factor: controls the number of newly generated txs
 - market growth factor: controls dynamics of market liveness